TatuLaras/ot-harjoitustyo/README.md

 # A program for managing sheet music and guitar tabulature
 Using this program, a user can keep track of their collection of PDF sheet music and tabulature.

+## Dependencies
+- `qt6`
+- `xdg-open`

+The program will open sheets in the default program for pdf files defined for xdg-open.

 ## Installation
 Install dependencies using:
 ```